-An unofficial translation of the Second Reading at the Office of Readings for Most Holy Name of Mary, September 12.
+An unofficial translation of a Reading in both forms of the Divine Office for Most Holy Name of Mary, September 12.

 From the Homilies in praise of the Virgin Mother of S Bernard the Abbot.